-Right-of-use assets mainly comprise of lease agreements in relation to the premises in Nicosia and Larnaca, expiring in 2025 and 2026 respectively.
+Right-of-use assets mainly comprise of lease agreements in relation to the premises in Nicosia and Larnaca, expiring in 2030 and 2026 respectively.
 These agreements include options for extension and termination under certain conditions.
-The potential future rental payments in case the extension options are effected have not been included within the lease term as the rental amount remains open for negotiation at the time of the extension.
-Management does not expect to proceed with a request for early termination of the lease agreements.
+The potential future rental payments in case the extension options are effected have not been included within the lease term in case where the rental amount remains open for negotiation at the time of the extension.